-In 1984 Berry showed that a system transported adiabatically, by varying parameters of the Hamiltonian, around a circuit, acquires an additional geometric phase \cite{berry1984quantal}.
-Following a similar proof, we show, Appendix \ref{geometric proof}, that the operator $\hat{F}_n \b{\theta}$ attains a new geometric phase, $\phi_n$, when the parameters $\{ \chi \}$ are transformed slowly, relative to $\theta$, in a closed circuit $C$ in parameter space.
+In 1984, Berry showed that a system transported adiabatically, by varying parameters of the Hamiltonian, around a circuit, acquires an additional geometric phase \cite{berry1984quantal}.
+Following a similar proof, we show that the operator $\hat{F}_k \b{\theta}$ attains a new geometric phase, $\phi_k$, when the parameters $\{ \chi \}$ are transformed slowly in circuit $C$ in parameter space, Cf. Appendix \ref{geometric proof}.
 The geometric phase has the form

 where